david-04/shortycut/src/docs/configuration.md

 This property enables or disables the caching of favicon locations in the browser's local storage.
 The default value is `true`, meaning that ShortyCut permanently remembers where it has looked for favicons before.
-This occupies a small amount of disk space, but significantly speeds up subsequent page loads.
+This occupies a small amount of disk space but significantly speeds up subsequent page loads.
 See "[Favicons](favicons.md)" for details.